tflowers15/galaxy-training-material/faqs/galaxy/histories_export_to_zenodo.md

 It's worth noting that [Zenodo, in October 2023, migrated to InvenioRDM as its underlying technical platform](https://blog.zenodo.org/2023/10/13/2023-10-13-zenodo-rdm/).
 This move not only makes this integration fully compatible with Zenodo but also signals a commitment to enhanced features and scalability, further bolstering the integration's potential benefits for researchers.

-# How does it work?

-Your Galaxy administrator needs to configure the InvenioRDM plugin to connect to a compatible InvenioRDM repository, like Zenodo or your institution's InvenioRDM instance.
-Once the plugin is configured, users can import files from InvenioRDM repositories into Galaxy or export files from Galaxy to InvenioRDM records.

 # Getting started

 For testing purposes, you can use the [Zenodo sandbox instance](https://sandbox.zenodo.org/) to explore the functionality of the plugin.